 The Ministry of Labor (MOL) performs a large number of government functions related to the Taiwanese workforce.
-As with all ministerial agencies in Taiwan, the expressed goals of MOL are tied to the policy agenda of the incumbent administration, currently led by President Tsai and the DPP.
-As of now, those goals are centered on labor interests such as employment services, safety, and pensions, but the first goal stated on the MOL website is to "[p]romote and implement diverse vocational training programs, and encourage industries to apply occupational competency standards" [17].
+As with all ministerial agencies in the ROC, the expressed goals of MOL are tied to the policy agenda of the incumbent administration, currently led by President Tsai and the DPP.
+As of now, these goals are centered on labor interests such as employment services, safety, and pensions, but the first goal stated on the MOL website is to "promote and implement diverse vocational training programs, and encourage industries to apply occupational competency standards" [17].
 Principal among the agencies associated with these goals is the Workforce Development Agency (WDA), which offers vocational training for the unemployed and regulates numerous skill certification trainings.

-The MOL also participates in international organizations related to labor and labor development as much as it is able to given the obstacles presented by the context of cross-strait relations.
-Due to Chinese pressure on the United Nations and other international organizations not to allow Taiwanese involvement, however, Taiwan and MOL have limited capacity to do so.
-Four organizations that Taiwan works with in some capacity are the International Labor Organization (ILO), the World Trade Organization (WTO), the Asia Pacific Economic Cooperation (APEC), and the Organization for Economic Cooperation and Development (OECD) [18].
-Participation in each of these organizations must be done on an informal, observer, or other limited basis, as anything more is seen by Beijing as a violation of the Chinese claim to sovereignty over Taiwan.
+The MOL also participates in international organizations related to labor and labor development as much as it is able to, given the obstacles presented by the context of cross-strait relations.
+Due to Chinese pressure on the UN and other international organizations to not allow Taiwanese involvement, however, the ROC and MOL have limited capacity to do so.
+Four organizations that the ROC works with in some capacity are the International Labor Organization (ILO), the World Trade Organization (WTO), the Asia Pacific Economic Cooperation (APEC), and the Organization for Economic Cooperation and Development (OECD) [18].
+Participation in each of these organizations must be done on an informal, observer, or other limited basis, as anything more is seen by Beijing as a violation of the Chinese claim to sovereignty over the ROC.